jsh1/glint/README.md

-# Yuca

-This is going to be the test app for the Mg compositing framework.
+This is the design tool for the Mg compositing framework.